AltoPonixClub/database/apidocs.md

 }
 ```
 **Extra Notes:**
+``persist``: If this is true, the authentication token will not expire and can only be expired when that user logs out or if the password is reset.
 ``token``: This is the authentication token used for future API requests.
 You may store this token in the browser's local storage if you want the user to stay logged in.
 Authentication tokens will expire after 4 hours, after which the user must log in again.
 Authentication tokens are hexadecimal strings of length 32.
 ``username``: The username associated with the account
 ``user_id``: The user_id associated with the account